Statutory expenditure and attribution of VAT

 The case concerns input VAT incurred in connection with the setting up of a hospital in the Czech Republic.
 Under Czech law, the trader was required to have in place minimum levels of equipment in order to obtain a licence to operate as a healthcare provider.
 However, the business ultimately established not only made VAT exempt healthcare supplies, but also certain taxable healthcare supplies (such as gynaecological healthcare services) and other additional taxable services (such as clinical studies and internships for trainee doctors).

 The taxpayer argued that the VAT incurred on the acquisition of minimum levels of equipment should be treated as attributable to its business as a whole and deductible as general overheads in proportion to its taxable supplies.
+In essence, the taxpayer argued that the equipment was necessary for it to have a licence to operate as a healthcare business which in turn was necessary for it to carry on the taxable healthcare and additional services and that created the necessary nexus between the expenditure and its taxable business.
 The Czech tax authorities rejected this approach and the domestic courts referred the question to the CJEU.

 Comment